Start My Answer

 1. Answer each claim listed in the Complaint

 A complaint document is always included in the lawsuit.
-It contains a list of allegations SLO has made against you.
-Your task is to respond to it in any of these three ways:
+It contains a list of allegations Stillman has made against you.
+Your task is to respond to each allegation in any of these three ways:

 Debt specialists often advise consumers to deny most allegations to let the creditor prove their case in court.
-It may also increase your chances of SLO accepting a settlement deal if they lack enough evidence.
+It may also increase your chances of negotiating a settlement deal if there isn't enough evidence to prove each claim.

 2. Assert your affirmative defenses